milk-org/milk/src/CommandLineInterface/doc/FunctionParameterStructure.md

         // Set FPS interface name
         // By convention, if there are optional arguments, they should be appended to the fps name
         //
+        if(data.processnameflag == 0) {
+            // the process has not been named with -n CLI option
-        if(data.processnameflag == 0) { // name fps to something different than the process name
-            sprintf(fpsname, "myfunc-%06u", OptionalArg00);
+            // name fps to something different than the process name sprintf(fpsname, "myfunc-%06u", OptionalArg00);
-        } else { // Automatically set fps name to be process name up to first instance of character '.' strcpy(fpsname, data.processname0);
+        } else {
+            // Automatically set fps name to be process name up to first instance of character '.'
+            // This is the preferred option
+            strcpy(fpsname, data.processname0);
         }